Christian Walker Preview, Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the last-ranked team ERA across all MLB pitching staffs (5.66).
+- The Rockies' 5.65 team ERA ranks last across all MLB pitching staffs.

-- Rockies pitchers combine to surrender 200 total home runs at a rate of 1.5 per game (second-most in the league).
+- The Rockies give up the second-most home runs in baseball (200 total, 1.5 per game).

-- The right-hander last pitched on Wednesday against the Atlanta Braves, when he tossed five innings, allowing three earned runs while giving up nine hits.
+- In his last time out on Thursday, the left-hander went 5 2/3 innings against the Atlanta Braves, allowing six earned runs while surrendering eight hits.

-- In 23 games this season, the 26-year-old has a 4.95 ERA and 7.5 strikeouts per nine innings, while giving up a batting average of .268 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.